kidGodzilla/meta-bootstrap/README.md

 Once these tasks are completed successfully, you can type `grunt` to run the server on `localhost:3000` with auto-reload.

-**The gruntfile isn't finished.
-Other tasks have not yet been implemented, including less, clean, & concat.
-However, this is still useful since metabootstrap relies on HTML Includes (CORS).**
+**This gruntfile isn't finished.
+Other tasks have not yet been implemented, including less, clean, concat, etc. However, this is still useful since MetaBootstrap relies on HTML Includes, which present CORS issues without a webserver.**

 ### Development Methodology